 Want To Learn More Turkish?
 Use The Ling App!

-If you are interested in learning the Turkish language, then you will absolutely love the Ling App!
+If you are interested in learning the Turkish language just from reading these basic Turkish words, then you will absolutely love the Ling app!

-Learn to speak Turkish, or any other language, now by downloading the Ling App today!
+Learn to speak Turkish, or any other language, now by using the Ling app today!